xitu/gold-miner/TODO1/kotlin-clean-architecture.md

 This would be the end of the post, Let me know if I missed anything.
 Let me conclude by:

-> # **Base architecture defines the solidarity of the app and yes, It depends upon the app for the appropriate architecture BUT why not just pick the most apt architecture** ahead of time **which could be scalable, robust, testable so that you don’t have to take pain in future**
+> Base architecture defines the solidarity of the app and yes, It depends upon the app for the appropriate architecture BUT why not just pick the most apt architecture** ahead of time **which could be scalable, robust, testable so that you don’t have to take pain in future.

 Thanks for reading :)